leftstick/generator-es6-angular/README.md

 Run `gulp dev` to start a debug web server for current working directory.

 Open [http://localhost:8080/webpack-dev-server/index.html](http://localhost:8080/webpack-dev-server/index.html), and have fun.

+## How to release your app ##

+Run `gulp webpack` to compile all the source code into webpack bundles.

+And run `sero`, then choose the second item `Start a static web server for current working directory` from launched UI to start a static server(all options can be left with default value).

+Open [http://localhost:8080](http://localhost:8080) to watch the released version

 [npm-url]: https://npmjs.org/package/generator-es6-angular
 [npm-image]: https://badge.fury.io/js/generator-es6-angular.png